 Google My Business Reviews from the Web – Dominate Local SEO with a Google My Business Listing

-One of the problems that we typically run into when we’re working with our clients is when you’re doing your keyword research, is it needs to have enough traffic, and then naturally, if it has enough traffic, then it’s too competitive.
+One of the problems that we typically run into when we’re working with our clients is when you’re doing your keyword research, it needs to have enough traffic, and then naturally, if it has enough traffic, it’s too competitive.
 So how do you get around that?
 You can’t win.